StuntsPT/Structure_threader/docs/index.md

 * [FAQ](faq.md)

+## A word of caution

+*structure_threader* can be quite useful in automating and speeding up your analyses, however, in order to use it effectively you **really** should learn and understand how the wrapped programs work.
+It is **highly** recommended that you first learn to use the wrapped programs in their default implementations.
+And by "learning", we don't just mean "I know how to make it run.", but rather "I understand what each of the chosen parameters does, and why I selected each of them.".
+The [documentation for *MavericK*](http://www.bobverity.com/home/maverick/additional-files/), for instance, is quite comprehensive and is a good starting point to learn about MCMC chain mixing.

 ## Other works

 The script "fastChooseK.py" was taken from [the original fastStructure repository](https://github.com/rajanil/fastStructure), ported to python 3, largely modified to work as a module for the main script and re-licensed as GPLv3.